 - The lightweight poles will be almost unnoticeable in your backpack.

-- The carbon fiber shaft of this unit is designed to flex, offering additional shock absorption.
+- The carbon fiber shaft of this best walking pole for seniors is designed to flex, offering additional shock absorption.

 - The additional shock is especially useful when walking on surfaces like asphalt or concrete.

 - This makes the poles ideal for seniors seeking help on their neighborhood walks.

 - As well as hard surfaces, these poles are also perfect for difficult mountainous areas.

 - With its adjustable height and wide range of tips to help seniors take on any terrain, the Foxelli Carbon Fiber Trekking Poles are worth considering.

 3. Bafx Products Adjustable Hiking Poles

 The Bafx Products Adjustable Hiking Poles are a fantastic option for older trail seekers, hikers, and walkers that are on a budget.

 - Due to their affordable price, they might be ideal for aging couples looking to buy multiple hiking poles to stay active together.